Backed by academic research and market data.

 You can:

-- Negotiate the rate.
+- Negotiate the rate

-- Choose a service model that fits your goals.
+- Choose a service model that fits your goals

-- Measure agent value by outcomes, not tradition.
+- Measure value by outcomes, not tradition

 For a deeper look at how flat fees compare to traditional models, see our guide on what flat fee means in real estate.